-The River Severn Works drought order would either allow up to 192MI/d to be abstracted when a 5% reduction in abstraction would otherwise be imposed, or to increase abstraction to the maximum operational capacity (215MI/d).
+The River Severn Works drought order would either allow up to 192MI/d to be abstracted when a 5% reduction in abstraction would otherwise be imposed, or to increase abstraction to the maximum operational capacity (215Ml/d).
 This would be applied after the Environment Agency River Severn Drought Order (RSDO) and in extreme drought conditions.
 Available modelling used by the Environment Agency, STW and other water companies, including South Staffordshire Water, indicates no cumulative effects.
-However, given the complexity of the abstractions on the River Seven, and need for several drought orders to operate concurrently in an extreme drought event, updated hydrological modelling would be required to support the drought order if this scenario were to occur, taking account of the preceding baseline conditions to fully assess whether adverse effects would arise.
-Sufficient time would be available to complete this work given the preceding drought actions to be taken, and triggers to be met to instigate the second drought order.
+However, as discussed with Natural England and the Environment Agency in November 2021, reliance on these conclusions is no longer robust, given the age of data and original purposes of the assessment.
+Therefore, the in-combination assessment to be completed on the River Severn (Severn Estuary EMS (freshwater input) and migratory fish) will need to be expanded to include consideration of the South Staffordshire Water drought options er 300721v3.pdf